omkarsingh1008/Sleep_recognition_from_video/README.md

-# Sleep_reorganization_from_video
+# Sleep recognition from video
-Sleep reorganization is based on moment detection.
+Sleep recognition is based on moment detection.